ItzLuckyL/SmoothEnderPearl/README.md

 ### Video Example
 ![Example](https://github.com/NightDevil9440/SmoothEnderPearl/blob/main/meta/example.gif)

-### Installation
-- Download this plugin
-- Put it in your plugins directory
-- Restart your server
-- Enjoy!

 ### Suggestion
 If you have any features you want in this plugin, type it in the reviews.
 I will try my best to add it.